Federal Updates

 Income-Based Repayment (IBR) Plan

-Effective July 1, 2026, removes the requirement for borrowers to demonstrate a partial financial hardship.
-Retains cancellation for balances of loans repaid under IBR at 25 years.
+Effective July 1, 2026, the requirement for borrowers to demonstrate a partial financial hardship will be removed.
+Cancellation for balances of loans repaid under IBR at 25 years will be retained.

 Standard Repayment Plan

-Creation of a new standard plan with 4 fixed terms of 10, 15, 20, or 25 years based on the amount borrowed (or outstanding balance if in repayment), effective July 1, 2026.
+A new standard plan with four fixed terms of 10, 15, 20, or 25 years based on the amount borrowed (or outstanding balance if in repayment) will be created, effective July 1, 2026.

 Repayment Options for Parent PLUS & Consolidation Loans